viktoriia-sweden/SimpleCalculator/README.md

 <register> <operation> <value>
 ```

 Evaluates and prints the value of the register.
 Numbers will be considered as a name of register.
-If register was not setup, it will returns 0.
+If register is not setup, it will returns 0.
 ```
 print <register>
 ```